raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step01.md

 ## Welcome to week two

-Welcome to week two of *Robotics with Raspberry Pi: Build and Program Your First Robot Buggy*.
+Welcome to week two of *Robotics With Raspberry Pi: Build and Program Your First Robot Buggy*.
 Last week, you started building your robot, with wheels and a chassis.
 You also programmed it in Python, to make it move.

 This week, you will: